Manichandanasandaboina/Task/README.md

 ## Histogram

+A histogram is a graph used to represent the frequency distribution of a few data points of one variable

+## Use of Histogram

+The data should be numerical.

+A histogram is used to check the shape of the data distribution.

+Used to check whether the process changes from one period to another.

+Used to determine whether the output is different when it involves two or more processes.

+Used to analyse whether the given process meets the customer requirements.

 ## Histogram Plotting using OpenCV and Matplotlib

 This code reads an image, calculates histograms for each color channel (blue, green, and red), and plots them using OpenCV and Matplotlib.